vwilson05/finance-assistant/docs/instructions.md

 ### Objectives:
 - User can enter and save profile information via the UI
+- User can store OpenAI API key for their account.
 - Profile data is stored correctly in SQLite
 - App retrieves and displays user-specific profile data on page load